optimizely/library/README.md

 This library houses a collection of Optimizely extensions, add-ons, guides, and samples for educating and enabling users of Optimizely.

-Please contact developers@optimizely.com if you have any questions.
+If you have any questions please open an issue on this repository or the repository in question.

 ## Contents